禁漫天堂

 Applying to universities in Porto: The process

 The application process for public universities based in Porto depends on the cycle of studies you are seeking to complete.
-Undergraduates must register on the DGES website (Higher Education Administration, in English) to be able to apply, listing 6 different public institutions in order of preference.
-On the other hand, graduates and postgraduates must apply directly on the website of their university of choice.
-In both cases, applicants will be asked for official translations of their school records and/or final exams (such as the SAT in the USA or the A-Levels in the UK), which must also be recognized at the Portuguese Embassy in your country of residence.
+Undergraduates must register on the (Higher Education Administration, in English) to be able to apply, listing 6 different public institutions in order of preference.
+On the other hand, graduates and postgraduates must apply directly through the website of their chosen university.
+In both cases, applicants will be asked for official translations of their school records and/or final exams (such as the SAT in the USA or the A-Levels in the UK), which must also be recognized at the Portuguese Embassy in their country of residence.

 As for private universities in Porto, the entire application process is managed directly by the institution.
 This means you should contact the university beforehand and ask about the application requirements and any additional information that can be useful to candidates.